Frontiers Planet Prize

 3. Purpose

-4.2 The full amount of the Award shall be allocated to the Purpose, without deduction of any overheads or indirect costs by Recipients.
-Overheads or indirect costs are defined as costs that are not directly linked to the Purpose but are necessary for the general operation of a Recipient and the execution of activities it carries out.
-Such overheads or indirect costs include, in particular, a Recipient’s administrative costs, utilities, rent for facilities, general office supplies, depreciation of equipment, and other costs associated with providing a supportive environment for research.
+4.2 The full amount of the Award shall be allocated to the Purpose, without deduction of any overheads or indirect costs by the Recipient.
+Overheads or indirect costs are defined as costs that are not directly linked to the Purpose but are necessary for the general operation of the Recipient and the execution of activities it carries out.
+Such overheads or indirect costs include, in particular, the Recipient’s administrative costs, utilities, rent for facilities, general office supplies, depreciation of equipment, and other costs associated with providing a supportive environment for research.
 The amount of the Award shall be allocated for the work of the research group who conducted the awarded research, in principle led by the Principal Investigator/Lead Scientist.

 4. Use of funds

-a) General information about the proposed Co-Recipient including the name of the institution, its address and the name of the person duly authorized to represent it:
+a) general information about the proposed Co-Recipient including the name of the institution, its address and the name of the person duly authorized to represent it.

-b) A brief description of the involvement of the proposed Co-Recipient in the awarded research;
+b) ) a brief description of the involvement of the proposed Co-Recipient in the awarded research

-c) the proposed allocation of the Award between the Recipient and the proposed Co-Recipient;
+c) the proposed allocation of the Award between the Recipient and the proposed Co-Recipient

-d) the proposed use of the Award by the Co-Recipient;
+d) the proposed use of the Award by the Co-Recipient

-5.3 The Main Recipient agrees that any amounts paid to a Co-Recipient will be clearly documented and included in the reports foreseen in Section 6.
+5.3 The Recipient agrees that any amounts paid to a Co-Recipient will be clearly documented and included in the reports foreseen in Section 6.

 5. Sharing of the Award

-a) all relevant information regarding any Co-Recipient(s)’ use of their shared portion of the Award and Co-Recipients are responsible to provide the Main Recipient all required information as necessary to enable the Main Recipient to fulfil its reporting obligations pursuant to this Section 6; and
+6.3 The Main Recipient’s reports provided in Section 6.2 and 6.3 shall include all relevant information regarding the Co-Recipient’s use of their shared portion of the Award and the Co-Recipient(s) shall provide the Main Recipient will all required information as necessary to enable the Main Recipient to fulfill its reporting obligations.

 6. Reporting